theimowski/master-thesis/docs/section-paradigms.md

 The concept of function pointers introduced in C and C++ is closely related to higher-order functions, though it does not guarantee type safety like in statically typed functional languages.

 Higher-order functions construct a powerful mechanism that enables to abstract away a common piece of logic and make it more reusable.
-It addresses the problem, present in many imperative languages, of code repetition for recurrent tasks such as working with lists (for example filtering or mapping) or null-checking.
+It addresses the problem, present in many imperative languages, of code repetition for recurrent tasks such as working with lists (for example filtering or mapping).
 In addition to that, higher-order functions can be used as a foundation for concept known in OOP as "Dependency Injection".
 Dependency Injection in OOP paradigm relies on passing abstract interfaces without implementation to consuming classes.
 The interfaces passed to dependent class contain only type signatures of methods to be invoked, hence such interface can be easily represented with traditional functions.